 Getting yourself out of credit card debt may be daunting, but it’s definitely possible.

-Many Americans struggle with credit card debt.
-Credit card balances were seven percent higher in the second quarter of 2022 than in Q2 2021, according to a report by the Federal Reserve Bank of New York.
+Many Americans are struggling with credit card debt.
+Credit card balances rose by $61 billion in the fourth quarter of 2022 to $986 billion, exceeding the pre-pandemic high of $927 billion, according to a report by the Federal Reserve Bank of New York.

 Given inflation and rising interest rates, those balances will likely continue to rise and become increasingly expensive to carry.
-With this year’s repeated Federal Reserve interest rate hikes — most recently, another 75-basis-point increase announced on Nov.
-2 — the average credit card APR is now above 18 percent and climbing.
+With ten Federal Reserve interest rate hikes since March 2022 — most recently, a 25-basis-point increase announced on May 3, 2023 — the average credit card APR is now above 20 percent and climbing.

 Short of receiving a windfall, there’s no quick-fix solution for getting out of debt, despite what solicitors or infomercials might have you believe.
 However, a combination of smart money moves can reduce your debt, lower your own credit card APR and put you on the right track toward a debt-free life.